jaredhendrickson13/pfsense-api/docs/GRAPHQL.md

 - All GraphQL requests are made to the `/api/v2/graphql` endpoint.
 - GraphQL requests are made using the `POST` HTTP method exclusively.
 - Responses from the GraphQL API follow a different schema than the REST API.
-The GraphQL API will return a `data` object containing the result of the query or mutation, as well as an `errors` object containing any errors that occurred during the request.
+The GraphQL API will return a `data` object containing the result of the query or mutation, as well as an `errors` array containing any errors that occurred during the request.
 - All GraphQL responses will return a 200 OK status code, regardless if the result contains errors.
 This is because GraphQL responses may include both success data and error messages.
+Do not rely on the status code to determine the success or failure of the request, use the `errors` array in the response instead.
 - Fields with pre-defined choices must use the GraphQL enum values.
 See the [Enums](#enums) section for more information.

 ## Schema and Documentation

 The full schema and documentation for the GraphQL API can be found in the [GraphQL reference docs](https://pfrest.org/graphql-docs/).
+It is also highly recommended to read through the [GraphQL documentation](https://graphql.org/learn/) to fully understand how to interact with the GraphQL API.

 ## Why Use GraphQL?

 GraphQL is a powerful tool for building APIs that allow clients to request only the data they need.
 This can lead to faster and more efficient API interactions, as clients can avoid over-fetching or under-fetching data.
-GraphQL also provides a more flexible way to query and mutate data, allowing clients to request exactly the data they need in a single request.
+GraphQL also provides a more flexible way to query and mutate data, allowing clients to obtain all the data they need in a single request instead of making multiple requests to different endpoints for various resources.

 In summary, the primary benefits of the GraphQL API are:

 1. **Flexibility**: Clients can specify exactly which field values they need, reducing the amount of data transferred over the network.
 2. **Efficiency**: Clients can request multiple resources in a single query, reducing the number of round trips to the server.
+3. **Versatility**: GraphQL can handle complex operations out of the box, which often requires custom logic on the client-side when using REST APIs.

-However, GraphQL is not always the best choice for every use case.
+However, GraphQL is not always the best choice for everyone.
+GraphQL is more complex and may require more effort to implement than a traditional REST API.
 For simple apps, scripts and integrations where you only need to read or write a small number of resources, the REST API may be a more straightforward approach.

 ## Getting Started